 Above – monitoring the local airport Tower VHF frequency of 118.1 mc.
 This airport also simulcasts their VHF tower frequency on UHF for any military aircraft so I can copy that on 239.25 mc as well.

 The APR-1 is very similar to the more widely known APR-4 which had selectable IF bandwidth and an IF Gain step attenuator versus the variable gain control of the APR-1.
 The 2 sets are functionally equivalent although the internal layout of the two main chassis are quite different.
-With appropriate tuning units they covered from 40 to 3300 mc.
+With appropriate tuning units they covered from 38 to 3200 mc.

-An unusual feature is that the internal power supply operates from 80 or 115 VAC, from 60 to 2600 cps.
+An unusual feature is that the internal power supply operates from either 80 or 115 VAC, from 60 to 2600 cps.
 Odd for an aircraft set but appropriate for shipboard installations.
 But 80 VAC?

 The TN-17 Tuner covers 74-320 mc and includes 2 type 955 acorn tubes for a mixer and local oscillator function.
 Although it does not have an RF amplifier stage it receives VHF AM transmissions from aircraft and works quite well with a good antenna.
-It will also slope-detect FM voice signals but with its broad IF amplifier filter skirts the recovered audio level is low.
+It will also slope-detect narrow band FM voice signals but with its shallow IF amplifier filter skirts the recovered audio level is low.
 Not an issue for its intended purpose.

-Below: The 78 year-old TU-17 is a Thing of Beauty.
+Below: The 78 year-old TN-17 is a Thing of Beauty.
 The TU and the receiver fired right up – no failed parts.
 This TU was Moisture Fungus Proofed (MFP) in June 1945 (a month after VE Day) as we prepared for the invasion of Japan.
 Fortunately, that didn’t have to happen.
 After WWII the APR-1 reportedly flew on TBM-3S ASW aircraft for awhile.